ugognw/mypy-upgrade/README.md

     mypy-upgrade --report mypy_report.txt -d full -p package

-You also customize the "fix me" message placed after the error suppression comment using the `--fix-me` option
+You can also customize the "fix me" message placed after the error suppression comment using the `--fix-me` option

     mypy-upgrade --report mypy_report.txt --fix-me "FIX THIS" -p package